ucsd-ets/datahub-docker-stack/Documentations/actions.md

   - update **the local copy** of `Home.md`; see its function doc
 - **`Push Wiki to GitHub`**: (activate ONLY IF **`Build stack`** is successful AND `git.ref`, which is current branch, is main) make the changes to `Home.md` and new image wiki pages permanent and public.
-- **`Archive artifacts and logs`**: zip `artifacts/`, `manifests/`, and `logs/` and make it ready for download at Action summary page.
+- **`Archive artifacts and logs`**: zip `artifacts/`, `manifests/`, and `logs/` and make it ready for download at Actions summary page.

 ## tag.yml